Skip to main content

 3. Ipamorelin This peptide mimics Ghrelin, a natural hormone that stimulates GH release through a different pathway than GHRH.
 By acting on the ghrelin receptor, it induces a strong, clean pulse of GH without significantly affecting other hormones like cortisol or prolactin.

-The clinical goal of using these peptides is to restore the levels of a person’s younger years.
+The clinical goal of using these peptides is to restore the growth hormone levels of a person’s younger years.
 As we age, the production of GH naturally declines.
 This decline is associated with increased body fat, decreased muscle mass, lower bone density, and reduced sleep quality.
 By stimulating the body’s own GH production, these peptides aim to counteract these age-related changes, thereby improving body composition, energy levels, and overall physical function.

 Table 1 ∞ Comparison of FDA-Approved Peptides and Common Wellness Peptides